dome9/cicd-pipeline-cft/README.md

 ```

 ### Embed in CI/CD pipeline
-The script `d9_run_assessment.py` have well defined API so he can be embed in other process
+The script `d9_run_assessment.py` has a well defined API so it can be embed in other processes

-Add the next line to your warped python
+Add the next line to your python script
 ```
 from d9_run_assessment import run_assessment
 from d9_run_assessment import analyze_assessment_result
 ```

-Then you can preforme the next calls
+Then you can preform the next calls:
 ```
 assessment_execution_result = run_assessment(<bundel_id>, <aws_account number>, <dome9 secret>,<dome9 key>,<aws_region>)

 assessment_analyze_result  = analyze_assessment_result(res,<aws_account number>,<aws_region>,<cft stack name>)
 ```
-Where `assessment_analyze_result` is a data structure that represent the failed tests and entities that relevant to the given stack name
+Where `assessment_analyze_result` is a data structure that represents the failed tests and relevant entities to the given stack name
 `assessment_analyze_result` it's a map: `{FailedTest ----> [FailedEntity]}`

-FailedTest -  represent a dome9 test that was part of the executed assessment it's contain the next properties -
+FailedTest -  represents a Dome9 test that was part of the executed assessment it contains these properties:
 - rule_name
 - rule_desc
 - rule_severity

-FailedEntity -  represent an AWS entity that was part of the CFT stack name and failed to be valid in a dome9 test it's contain the next properties -
+FailedEntity -  represents an AWS entity that was part of the CFT stack name and failed in a dome9 test.
+It contains these properties:
 - entity_id
 - name
 - tags - {key:value}
 - type

-``